 - Dark adaptation.
 Spending just two or three hours in bright sunlight can hamper the eyes' ability to adapt quickly to nighttime or indoor light levels.
 This can make driving at night more hazardous.

 Wear sunglasses whenever you are outdoors, whether you are working, driving, participating in sports, taking a walk, running errands or doing anything in the sun.

 - block 99 to 100 percent of both UV-A and UV-B radiation;

 - screen out 75 to 90 percent of visible light;

-- are perfectly matched in color and absorption and are free of distortion and imperfection;
+- be well matched in color and absorption and free of distortion and imperfection; and

 - be gray to prevent any interference with good color vision.